Jo Brand: Early life

 Brand was born in Clapham, London, near St Paul's Church in a house which was "a little terraced Victorian place on the Wandsworth Road with an outside toilet", and grew up in Hastings, East Sussex.
 Her mother was a social worker at Charing Cross Hospital and her father was a structural engineer.
-Her father suffered from depression from the age of 12, until he was successfully treated with antidepressants in his mid-50s.
-Her parents separated when she was a teenager.
+Her father suffered from depression and her parents separated when Brand was a teenager.
 Brand is the middle of three children, with two brothers.
 When she was about four, the family moved to the village of St Mary's Platt near Sevenoaks in Kent, and a year later, to Benenden.
 Brand was educated at St Mary's Platt Primary School, Benenden Village Primary School, Tunbridge Wells Girls' Grammar School until the age of 16, Hastings High School for Girls and Bexhill College.